Kpriyaanka61425/Experiment-01/Differential_Amplifier.md

    signals is required.

-   Input and Output Characteristics
+   TRANSFER Characteristics

-   A typical differential amplifier input-output waveform would show two identical sinusoidal waveforms on the input channels (V1 and V2) with a small voltage difference between them, and on the output, a single sinusoidal waveform with an amplitude proportional to the difference between the input voltages (V1 - V2), effectively "canceling out" any common-mode noise present on both inputs
+   A typical differential amplifier transfer cH waveform would show two identical sinusoidal waveforms on the input channels (V1 and V2) with a small voltage difference between them, and on the output, a single sinusoidal waveform with an amplitude proportional to the difference between the input voltages (V1 - V2), effectively "canceling out" any common-mode noise present on both inputs